tangollama/cis411_lab2/labreports/LAB_INSTRUCTIONS.md

 > git push
 ```

-9. **Answer the following in your lab report**: why would a containerized version of an application be beneficial if you can run the application locally already?

 # Step 4: Setup a Heroku application
 There are _lots_ of solutions for providing a CD endpoint including AWS, Google Cloud, Asure, Digital Ocean, etc. For the purposes of this assignment, we're going to use **Heroku** for one reason: it's _relatively_ easy.